Andrónico Luksic Craig: Business career

-Following the death of his brother Guillermo in 2013, Andrónico Luksic Craig assumed the role of Chairman of the Luksic Group and several of its associated companies, including Quinenco S.A., which manages the family's non-mining investments.
+Following the death of his brother Guillermo in 2013, Luksic assumed the role of Chairman of the Luksic Group and several of its associated companies, including Quinenco S.A., which manages the family's non-mining investments.
 Under his leadership, the group has focused on consolidation and strengthening its position through new acquisitions.

 In addition to serving as the Chairman of Quiñenco, Luksic is also the Chairman of Compañía Cervecerías Unidas S.A.
 (CCU) and its subsidiaries, CCU Chile, CCU Argentina, and ECUSA.
 He serves as the Vice Chairman of Compañía Sud Americana de Vapores S.A.
 (CSAV) and Banco de Chile, and as a member of the board of directors of Madeco S.A. (renamed Invexans) and Sociedad de Fomento Fabril (SOFOFA).
 He is a member of the International Advisory Council of Barrick Gold, the Brookings Institution, the Panama Canal Authority, and the Chairman's International Council of the Council of the Americas.
 Additionally, Luksic is a board member of the Chilean Pacific Foundation and a member of the Latin American Council of Nature Conservacy.

 Luksic was appointed Chairman of Quiñenco's Board in April 2013.
 He also serves on the Boards of the mining companies Antofagasta PLC and Antofagasta Minerals, both of which are part of the Luksic Group.

 In June, Luksic, along with Rodrigo Hinzpeter and other Quiñenco executives, sparked controversy by visiting Horacio Cartes, a former President of Paraguay classified as "significantly corrupt" by the United States, on a private jet.

 The Luksic family is the wealthiest in Chile, with a net worth of $10.8 billion in 2020.
 According to the Forbes Billionaire List of November 2022, the family's net worth has increased to $22.8 billion, despite the challenges posed by the COVID pandemic, making them the 83rd richest family in the world.